fxsitecompat/www.fxsitecompat.dev/content/en-CA/docs/2016/whitespaces-are-no-longer-allowed-in-cookie-names.md

 Firefox 44 has fixed the issue and cookies with an invalid name are no longer created.
 In JavaScript, both cookie names and values must be explicitly encoded using the [`encodeURIComponent`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) method before being stored with the [`document.cookie`](https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie) property.

-**Update**: Due to some broken applications, this change has been reverted with Firefox 47 Nightly, and to be reverted with 44.0.1, 45 Beta and 46 Developer Edition as well.
+**Update**: Due to some broken applications, this change has been reverted with Firefox 44.0.1.
 While spaces are allowed again for interoperability, control characters will remain prohibited to prevent potential security issues.